JesusGonzalez05/Regex-Gist/Develop/gist-template.md

 # Regular Expressions (Regex)

 Coding languges give developers the opportunity to check for a certain string of characters or numbers, many times you'll utilize the methods inside these languges to do so.
-To name a couple  Javascript as an example allows it users to take advantage of the
+To name a couple, Javascript allows it users to take advantage of the
-.startsWith() .endsWith() methods to locate a particular string(s) in a series of strings and return a value that matches eith the associated value passed into one or more of these functions
+.startsWith() .endsWith() methods to locate a particular string(s) in a series of strings and return a value that matches the associated value passed into one or more of these functions.
+Althought these methods are useful regular expresions (or regex for short) can help us widen or narrow the scope we are searching for.
-Introductory paragraph (replace this with your text)

 ## Summary